+Winter Salad is made with pomegranates, pears, and oranges, piled in a bed of fresh greens and finished off with walnuts, feta cheese, and a quick 4 ingredient honey dressing!
+It’s perfect for a holiday dinner.
 Who says you can’t put together a beautiful salad during the winter months?
-This one is made with some of winter’s stars – pomegranates, pears, and oranges are piled in a bed of fresh greens and finished off with walnuts, feta cheese, and a quick 4 ingredient honey dressing!
-It’s perfect for a holiday dinner.

 This recipe was originally published in December of 2018, but I just updated it with new photos – the recipe is the same one you know and love.

 I call this perfect winter salad a back-pocket recipe because it’s easy enough to memorize, the dressing ingredients are pantry staples, and you can tweak this side salad to fit your preferences!
 This is the one of the best winter salad recipes to serve during the holiday season, and the best way to enjoy winter citrus fruit!